The developer’s guide to best practices for AI development

 To help developers, here are some of the best practices to follow for each component of your AI solution, across the development life cycle:

-1. Ensuring transparency in AI
+1. Ensuring transparency in AI development

 Transparency in artificial intelligence refers to the user’s ability to monitor the internal workings of an AI system to find possible flaws and make the AI more reliable and trustworthy.